U.S. Citizenship Through Parents

 - U.S. citizen parent must have been physically present in the United States.

-The physical presence requirements for the U.S. citizen parent vary significantly based on the date of birth and the marriage status of the parents.
-If both parents are citizens and married at the time of the child’s birth, simply establishing previous physical presence in the U.S. is sufficient.
-However, children born out of wedlock or to just one citizen parent have additional criteria.
-These individual scenarios can be reviewed in our article about acquisition of citizenship.
+The physical presence requirements for the U.S. citizen parent vary significantly based the marriage status and immigration status of the parents.
+If both parents are citizens and married at the time of the child’s birth, simply establishing previous residence in the U.S. or its outlying possessions is sufficient.
+However, children born out of wedlock or to just one citizen parent may have additional criteria.

 File for a Consular Report of Birth Abroad

 Apply for the Consular Report of Birth Abroad through the nearest U.S. embassy or consulate in the country where your child was born.
 Procedures for each embassy can vary.
 Therefore, it’s best to check the embassy’s webpage for specific instructions.
+The parents must satisfy multiple conditions to establish a claim to U.S. citizenship for a child born outside of the United States.
 Generally, you’ll need to submit the following documents:

 - Completed and unsigned Application for Consular Report of Birth Abroad (DS-2029)